 Joe lives in a tropical area.
 Rum is a popular drink in south Florida and it’s fun to know that many producers are fairly close to where he lives.
 Although Bay Rum is a popular choice online it’s important to mention that if you visit south Florida the “streets aren’t lined with Bay Rum Barrels” but there are several rum distilleries that are more than happy to see you.
 (Grab some local rum and make your own)

-Being a DIY, he has made a few aftershaves with local products and have had mild success (and failure).
+He has made a few bay rum aftershave “DIY” with local products and have had mild success (and failure).
 There are many recipes out there but he found two of them to be really impressive and easy to make.

 This recipe comes direct from a popular wet shaving forum and consists of the following: